-The stakeholder group comprised 9 members (see Appendix 1); 3 academics (2 from a nursing background and 1 with a therapeutic radiography background), 2 clinical therapeutic radiographers, 3 radiotherapy nurses and 1 clinical oncologist.
-One of the radiotherapy nurses was also a service user and brought that perspective to her feedback.
+The stakeholder group comprised nine members (see Appendix 1); three academics (two from a nursing background and one with a therapeutic radiography background), two clinical therapeutic radiographers, three radiotherapy nurses and one clinical oncologist.
 The names of both core and stakeholder group members are listed in Appendix 1.